 Saliva screenings are a relatively new form of drug testing, but they have increased in popularity over the years.
-There are several reasons why employers and authorities are turning to this form of an oral drug test, some of which include it being non-inclusive (less issues with privacy), easy to administer randomly on-site and convenient (no nurses or technicians needed), results can be determined instantly, and they’re cheaper than the more common urine tests, and they are harder to tamper with.
+There are several reasons why employers and authorities are turning to this form of an oral drug test, some of which include the fact that it is:

-This is the good news and the bad news when it comes to mouth swab tests for weed.
-They are unable to detect cannabis metabolites that are possibly lingering in your system, but they can detect the psychoactive, illicit, THC that gets caught in your spit.
+This is both good news and bad news when it comes to mouth swab tests for weed; they are unable to detect cannabis metabolites that are possibly lingering in your system, but they can detect the illicit psychoactive THC that gets caught in your spit.

 Which Employers Use Mouth Swab Drug Tests?

 So now that we understand what mouth swab drug tests are, let’s take a look at which employers use this kind of testing.

 In reality, there are many companies that make use of the good old oral drug test.
 Typically speaking, these companies will have a testing policy in place that will explain to applicants and employees how, and when, they will be subjected to illegal drug testing.

 Drug testing is mainly used in association with union agreements, or in areas of employment that are safety critical such as transport and energy generation.
 We are also seeing an increase in the use of drug testing in the construction industry.

 Drug testing is also a common practice among federal employees, specifically those who handle classified information, as well as those who work in law enforcement, national security, and those whose duties include protecting life, health, property, and safety.